dan-leo/masters/thesis/v8/twopager.md

 \begin{minipage}{\linewidth}
 \begin{center}
 \includegraphics[width=1.0\linewidth]{../../../masters/code/tests/plots/dpoints.pdf}
-\captionof{figure}{Trace entries per test.
+\captionof{figure}[K-means clustering]{Trace entries per test.
 Absolute maximum of 1811 traces has been reduced by removing duplicates and applying thresholds.
 K-means clustering achieves the desired effect of reducing dimensionality and skewness induced from low latency sampling on the dataset for different tests, yet keeps most of the features of the thresholded max.}
 \end{center}
 \end{minipage}